-“Living everyday in the shadow of terror is enough to sabotage oneself.
-Behind The beautiful jungle there are stories which mentally paralyzed 3,000 “tiger widows life” in the universe of Sundarbans.
-People living surrounded by the jungle are living in the fence of fear, fear for loosing themselves or dearer any day or any night.
-Sons after losing their parents, grandparents again walk to the same path with the same dignity to feed rest of the family, knowing their day may end any day, any moment by a tiny second’s ignorance.
-Their bravery of fighting with a small knife with the tiger is heroic only in sense if they can fought and win, if not the flesh of the hero dries and lost in salt water, where no one can get anything than the blooded cloths.
-The story of this surviving lasts each day, each hour, and each moment in their life.
-As the beautiful jungle is reason of their life and reason of their death.
-They and their breathe belong to the inescapable jungle”
+“Every day living in the terror of death is enough to sabotage ones life.
+Behind the beautiful jungle there are stories which has mentally paralyzed 3,000 ‘tiger widows lives’ in the universe of Sundarbans.
+People living surrounded by the jungle are living in the fence of fear.
+Fear of losing their own life or their family in any day or night.
+Sons after losing their parents, grandparents in tiger attack has again walked in the same path to feed rest of the family, knowing their life may end any day, any moment by a second’s ignorance.
+Their bravery of fighting with a small knife with the ferocious tiger is heroic only if they can fight and win, if not the flesh of the hero will dry and might disappear in salty water of the sea.
+From there no one can get anything than the blooded cloths.
+The story of surviving hunts them every moment in their life.
+As the beautiful jungle is the reason of their life and reason of their death too.
+They and their breathe belong to the mighty inescapable jungle” – GMB Akash

 Marium Begum’s Husband Abdul Hamid went for fishing in Hatdabra canal in the Sundarban along with two fellow fishermen after Azaan.
 While they were fishing a tiger swooped on him and dragged him into the deep forest while his fellow fishermen escaped unhurt.
 Later, forest guards recovered the bruised body from the deep forest.
 Marium is just one of about 3,000 “tiger widows” in the Sundarbans.

-Marium is bearing the wound of lost of her husband.
-The day she lost him is described as “The day remains nightmare for me forever.
+Marium is bearing the wound of losing her husband.
+She describe the day with a painful tune , “The day remains nightmare for me.
 Noisy birds were circling my hut.
-There were bad omens everywhere. & My heart was beating in rush.
-I told him not to go but there was no food to eat so he has to leave and never come again”
+There were bad omens everywhere.
+And my heart was beating in rush.
+I told him not to go but there was no food to eat so he has to leave and never come again” – Marium

 75 year old Momresh Sekh lost his left eye to an attack by a tiger in 1969.
 He was accompanied by his uncle who hit the tiger with the branch of a tree.
 A jagged scar runs from his head to the back of his skull.
 Lumps of flesh were torn from his chest and thigh.
 He is blind in his left eye.